I get so many questions about how to handle major donor prospects at year end.

 Check out our major gift coaching program details and send me your Letter of Interest.
 We’ll hop on the phone to see if Major Gifts Coaching is right for you and your team.

 If you get accepted into the program, you’ll have personal attention and training that can change fundraising forever at your organization.

-Let’s get you raising serious major funding in 2019!
+Let’s get you raising serious major funding now and for years to come!